 Councilwoman Emma Sharif

-Emma Sharif was first elected to the Compton City Council 4th District in June of 2015.
-Emma has been a resident of Compton for many years and has proudly raised her children and worked in the community.
-Emma is no stranger to hard work and has always had a passion for education and public service.
+Emma Sharif was first elected to represent 4th District of the Compton City Council in June of 2015.
+The councilwoman has been a resident of Compton for many years proudly raising her children and working in the community for over 20 years.
+No stranger to hard work, Emma has always had a passion for education and public service.
 Emma demonstrated her passion for students through her time as a public-school teacher, and a Youth Development Director in Compton.
 Observing the need for more qualified and dedicated teachers Emma became a staunch advocate for student success and their overall well-being.

 As a result of her passion and advocacy, in 2001, Emma was appointed to the Compton Unified School District (CUSD) Board of Trustees, filling a Board vacancy.
 In 2003, Emma successfully ran for the full term and served as Trustee of CUSD Board of Directors for fourteen years.
 In her time as Trustee, Emma supported the implementation of the Plumbing Entrepreneur Program for the CUSD ROP.
 Emma also was instrumental in working with the Construction Management Program at Centennial High School exposing young people to construction management concepts; as well as the Solar Cup Project at Compton High School.
 Emma successfully championed the efforts of bringing the Emergency Repair Program (ERP) to the District.
 The ERP program yielded over forty million dollars to repair twenty-eight schools within the District.
 As Trustee Emma continued to exemplify her leadership by serving in various capacities, including President, Vice President, Clerk, and Legislative Representative.